 Akademiska Föreningen became a place where students gradually devoted their time to more peaceful activities than previously.
 The high-spirited student way of life with student reviews and festivities began to emerge.

-The various student organisations, AF and some of the student clubs, addressed the problem and tried to find new forms of accommodation.
+The various student organizations, AF, and some of the student clubs addressed the problem and tried to find new forms of accommodation.
 Initially, it was hard to create financially sustainable solutions, but the State and municipality soon became aware of the problem and created suitable sanctions.
 Housing construction began to increase.

 Gradually AF’s residence section separated from the other activities and was called AF Bostäder

 AF Bostäder's first modern student accommodation, Tomegapsgården, came into use in 1952 and is still part of our range.
 The first minuted meeting is dated 1954.

 To improve its ability to look after its interests, and run modern student residences more effectively, AF Bostäder was converted into an independent foundation in 1983.
 The business concept of the new association was to provide inexpensive, purpose-built residences primarily for members of Akademiska Föreningen and it remains so today.

 We have about 6000 student housing in Lund.
 Half of these are corridor rooms and the rest apartments with 1-4 rooms.
 We also have some commercial premises for service companies.

 We might wonder, now, if Professor Agardh could have foreseen what he was starting back in 1830.
 Probably not.
 Today, we can guarantee that our tenants don’t have to live with teachers to keep an eye on them.
 We certainly do not set moral standards for our tenants.

 Instead, we aim to safeguard a total living environment where students have space for study, creativity, and relationships.
 Where they can live in harmony with the environment and can feel secure.
 The accommodation has an important social function which is mirrored in study results.
 Our tenants should be able to enjoy their student days, which for many will be among the best days of their lives.